-On the Public Safety front, we have proposed additional funding to add an Administrative Sergeant to the Police Department.
-The Police Department has seen their work load increase with the continued growth in population and the increase in traffic through Scappoose.
-Over the past few years, the City hasn't had the financial capacity to add staff.
-With the recent annexations and the financial support for the School Resource Officer from the School District, we have the capacity to add this position.
-This new addition to the department will allow the other two Sergeants to be more involved with patrol and other community policing efforts.
-Scappoose is considered one of the top ten safest cities in Oregon and maintaining an effective, reasonably staffed Police Department is an important part of keeping our community a safe place to live.
+On the Public Safety front, we have proposed eliminating the Administrative Sergeant position and replacing it with a Lieutenant position in the Police Department.
+The Police Department has seen their work load increase with the continued growth in population and increased traffic through Scappoose.
+This new position will allow the other two Sergeants to be more involved with patrol and other community policing efforts.
+Scappoose is considered one of the top ten safest cities in Oregon and maintaining an effective, reasonably staffed